 What is Classical Conditioning?

-Like we discussed briefly in Front Door Greetings – How to Bring Order Back in the Midst of Mayhem, classical conditioning involves pairing something your dog has no feelings about with something he does.
+As we discussed briefly in Front Door Greetings – How to Bring Order Back in the Midst of Mayhem, classical conditioning involves pairing something your dog has no feelings about with something he does.

 [Note: the extension to classical conditioning is counter-conditioning.
 This is used to re-frame how a dog feels about something he perceives as negative.]